Master of International Tourism Management

 - It is for candidates who have staircased through undergraduate tourism qualifications, and who want to study more advanced papers.

-Programme code: AK1282
+Programme code: AK1057

-Duration: 2 years full time / 5 years part time
+Duration: 2 years full-time / 5 years part-time

-Venue: City campus
+Venue: City Campus

 Through a variety of specialised papers, students will enhance their knowledge and perception of tourism as both a discipline and an industry.